ticklesource/SympliDevelopmentProject/README.md

 - Whiteboarding/Live-coding interviews where you will be given a problem to solve during the interview that involves writing some code.
 - Show-your-code where you bring a code repo that you're proud of in and we will review the codebase together.
 Please note the code repo should contain no intellectual properties of a third party.

 Whichever way you pick, we understand this is a time investment for you.
 You should probably not spend any time on it before you have a fair understanding of Sympli and the role.
-Feel free to contact Amee our Talent Acquisition Manager at <amee.karat@sympli.com.au> for any questions.
-You're also more than welcome to ask for a chat with the hiring manager directly.
+Feel free to contact Wayne at <wayne.davidson@sympli.com.au> for any questions.

 ## The problem